jackhatedance/my-english-reading-assistant/README.md

 5. 对网页内容进行高亮，记笔记。

-Solve the problem of too many new words when reading English articles, automatically display the meaning of new words, and improve the reading experience.
+Automatically display the meaning of new English words.
+Improve the experience of English learners in reading news/original works.
 The main functions are as follows:
 1. Initialize/import/export personal vocabulary.
 2. Automatically display the meaning of new words on the web page according to the personal vocabulary.